LuckyLongre123/DSA_CPP/Day_033/README.md

    ```
    Input: s1 = "", s2 = "abc"
    Output: true
-   Explanation: Empty string is a permutation of any string
+   Explanation: Empty string is considered a permutation of any string
    ```

 2. **s1 Longer Than s2**: